-Garmin Ltd. (GRMN), a maker of navigation devices using Global Positioning System technology, must pay a New York-based patent holder $500,000 in damages for patent infringement.
+Garmin Ltd. (GRMN:US), a maker of navigation devices using Global Positioning System technology, must pay a New York-based patent holder $500,000 in damages for patent infringement.

 Ambato Media LLC sued Garmin in federal court in Marshall, Texas, in August 2009, claiming the Garmin International unit of the Schaffhausen, Switzerland-based company infringed patent 5,432,542.
 That patent, issued in July 1995, covers television receiver location identification.

 Garmin products that were able to receive and display traffic, weather and points-of-interest identification infringed that patent, Ambato said.

 The jury agreed, finding that Garmin infringed three claims in the patent, and awarded Ambato $500,000.